This simple asiago bread is ready in just a few hours! Easy no knead asiago cheese bread baked in a Dutch Oven for a crispy crust and chewy interior.

 - When the oven is hot, you’re ready to go!
 Use oven mitts to pull the dutch oven out and remove the lid.

 - Tip your bread dough gently out of the proofing basket back onto your floured cutting board.
 The seam side should face up this time - that's what gives it a nice crackly look on top!
 If you'd like, you can tip the bread onto a piece of parchment paper to help you lift it in and out of the pot easily.

-- Sprinkle the remaining 1/4 cup of asiago cheese over the top of the bread.
+- Sprinkle the remaining asiago cheese over the top of the bread.

-- VERY CAREFULLY (without burning yourself!) lift the bread loaf and place it – seam side UP, this time – into the hot dutch oven.
+- VERY CAREFULLY (without burning yourself!) lift the bread loaf and place it into the hot dutch oven.

 - Put your oven mitts back on, put the dutch oven lid back on the pot, and slide the whole thing back into the centermost rack of your hot oven.

 - After 30 minutes, remove the lid from your dutch oven.
 The bread should be crusty and very lightly browned.